 - As part of army creation (see Army Construction, pg.
 25), you may purchase a Unit Attachment for a Combat Unit.
 Once this is done, it is added to that unit and considered part of that unit for all purposes.
-Unless an effect specifically says so, Attachments cannot be singled out of their unit for any reason.
-Solo units can never have Attachments. - Solo units can never have Attachments. - You may only ever purchase 1 Attachment for each unit. - An Attachment can only be added to a unit of the same Unit Type as itself (Infantry, Cavalry, etc).
+Unless an effect specifically says so, Attachments cannot be singled out of their unit for any reason. - · Solo units can never have Attachments. - You may only ever purchase 1 Attachment for each unit. - An Attachment can only be added to a unit of the same Unit Type as itself (Infantry, Cavalry, etc).